JCNeligan/zipcode-finder/README.md

 # Zip Code Finder

 A web app that takes an address and returns a zip code.
-Utilizes Google Maps API
+Utilizes Google Maps API.